Label propagation on binomial random graphs: Proof of Lemma

 Again, the positivity of the last sum follows from the symmetry of the sum with respect to $i,j$ and the inequality $\binom{n}{N+1}\binom{n-1}{N-1}\geq\binom{n-1}{N+1}\binom{n}{N-1}$.
 Moreover, using that, for every $\ell\ge 0$, $\tbinom{n-1}{\ell} = \tfrac{n-\ell}{n}\tbinom{n}{\ell}$, we obtain that the above coefficient rewrites

 which, thanks to the inherent symmetry between $i$ and $j$ above, rewrites

 or equivalently

-Next, we turn to the coefficients in front of the terms $X^{2N+k}$ for $k\in [N-1,2N-2]$ where $i$ could be equal to $N-1$ or $N$ but $j$ cannot, hence the loss of the symmetry used above.
-We consider two subcases.
+Next, we turn to the coefficients in front of the terms $x^{2N+k}$ for $k\in [N-1,2N-2]$ where $i$ could be equal to $N-1$ or $N$ but $j$ cannot, hence the loss of the symmetry used above.
+We consider three subcases.

-\paragraph{Case 3.1: $k=N-1$.} Then, the term corresponding to $i=N-1, j=0$ is the only term without symmetric counterpart.
-Hence, the coefficient in front of $X^{3N-1}$ rewrites as the sum of two terms.
+\paragraph{Case 3.1: $k=N-1$.} Then, the term corresponding to $i=N-1$, $j=0$ is the only term without symmetric counterpart.
+Hence, the coefficient in front of $x^{3N-1}$ rewrites as the sum of two terms.
 By the latter computations, the (symmetric) first term is given by

 while the second term is

 which further rewrites as

 Finally, using that $\tbinom{n}{i}\tbinom{n}{j}\ge \tbinom{n}{N-1}$ for all $i,j\ge 1$ with $i+j=N-1$ together with the fact that